-Committee's purpose, responsibilities, member qualifications, member appointment and removal, structure, operations and manner of reporting to the Board.
-The charter also provides authority to the Nominating and Corporate Governance Committee to engage outside advisors, if necessary.
+The Board has adopted a charter of the Compensation Committee which clearly establishes the Committee's purpose, responsibilities, member qualifications, member appointment and removal, structure, operations and manner of reporting to the Board.
+The charter also gives the Compensation Committee the authority to engage outside advisors, if necessary.